survivejs/react-book/manuscript/12_authoring_libraries.md

 }
 ```

-Make sure you hit `npm i babel --save-dev` to include the tool into your project.
+Make sure you execute `npm i babel --save-dev` to include the tool into your project.

 You probably don't want the directory content to end up in your Git repository.
 In order to avoid this and to keep your `git status` clean, consider this sort of `.gitignore`: